top of page

 2. Driving with the correct licence

-3. Find your zen!
+3. Find your Zen!

 4. Drive on the left hand side of the road

 Remember to drive on the left hand side of the road.
 Not a surprise for some people but for much of the world it does mean a switch of brain hemispheres!
-And, if you’re used to driving on the right hand side of the road, remember that you’ll need to get used to changing a gear stick with your left hand!
+And, if you’re used to driving on the right hand side of the road, remember that you’ll need to get used to changing a gear stick with your left hand.

 5. You need the eyes of a chameleon

 Motorbikes/scooters are everywhere.
 In itself this is not a huge problem, except that in Indonesia it’s legal for motorbikes to pass on the left.
 That means you need to keep an eye out the whole way around the car.
-No sweetly moving left to give someone more space on the right – you might well be knocking someone over (who is often so close you can hear them breathe)!
+No moving left to give someone more space on the right – you might well be knocking a biker over (who is often so close you can hear them breathe)!
 It doesn’t help that the Balinese either have no concept of lanes, or don’t really think they’re worth sticking to – either way, you will be amazed by how many lanes you can make out of a small two-way road.

-6. Triangles are circles...don’t worry you will get it!
+6. Triangles are circles...don’t worry, you'll get it!

 7. #Blessed

 On Bali, spirituality is deeply embedded in every part of everyday life and that includes driving.
 This is a culture that has an annual day where cars and motorbikes are blessed, and thanked, for allowing the owner to make a living with the vehicle’s help (with offerings placed on the front grille of the car or the motorbike’s handle bars).
 This then is clearly not a culture that is given to road rage.
 As a tourist, this works 100% in your favour.
-You might be driving like a complete idiot but nobody is going to be rude enough to draw your (or everyone else’s) attention to it!
+You might be driving like an idiot but nobody is going to be rude enough to draw your (or everyone else’s) attention to it!
 Return the favour and don’t get angry with the locals either!

-8. The car hooter is your best friend.
+8. The car hooter is your best friend

 9. Keep your eyes on the road.

 Possibly because things generally don’t happen at particularly high speeds, Balinese drivers seem to have a blind faith in something that you, as a foreigner, need to be constantly vigilant of.
 They subscribe to the theory that “if I have seen you then you have definitely seen me”.
 This is most frequently used when overtaking.
-So when the large, slow truck packed full of sand decides to overtake into the smallest gap ever as you head on a direct course to hitting him – he “knows” you’ve seen him and therefore you will slow down, move left or just stall with fear in the middle of the road (kidding!)
-Jokes aside, you need to keep your eyes on the road at all times for this reason - there’s a lot more going down on the road than you might be used to!
+So when a large, slow truck packed full of sand decides to overtake into the smallest gap ever as you head on a direct course to hitting him – he “knows” you’ve seen him and therefore you will slow down, move left or just stall with fear in the middle of the road (kidding!)
+Jokes aside, you need to keep your eyes on the road at all times for this reason - there’s a lot more happening on the road than you might be used to!

 10. He who hesitates is lost!